zainezq/web-port/src/assets/blogs/intro-to-agda.md

 ---

 Agda is a dependently typed functional programming language and proof assistant.
 It is widely used in academia and research for writing verified programs and proving mathematical theorems.
 While it might seem intimidating at first, Agda is both powerful and rewarding once you get the hang of it.
-In this blog we'll explore what makes Agda special and why you might want to learn it.
+This was my chosen module for my Final Year as a Computer Science student, (module titled: *Advanced Functional Programming*), and so to reinforce my understanding I wanted to write a little about it.

 ## Why Agda?